JeroenBL/JeroenBl/README.md

-## Hi there 👋
+### Hi there 👋
-🔭 I’m always tinkering with PowerShell and C# stuff
+- 🔭 I’m always tinkering with PowerShell and C# stuff
-🌱 I’m currently learning ASP.NET.
-(API's, Blazor) You can to! https://github.com/csharpfritz 💬 Ask me about anything! always happy to help
+- 🌱 I’m currently learning ASP.NET.
+(API's, Blazor)
+- 💬 Ask me about anything! always happy to help

 ## Looking for some help with HelloID?